raindropio/help/docs/troubleshooting/lost-data.md

 ---
 title: Lost All Bookmarks
 ---

-Calm down.
-All you data safely stored in our servers.
-Seems you have logged to a different or new account.
+Please calm down.
+Your data is safely stored on our servers.
+It looks like you might have logged into a different or new account.

-Try to login with several social networks or emails.
-If you still does not see your bookmarks <a onClick={()=>Intercom('showNewMessage')} target="_self">let us know</a>.
+Try logging in with Google, Apple, or another email.
+If you still don't see your bookmarks, [let us know](/contact-us).